ragnar152743/ragnar-OS/README.md

   launcher icons, widgets, and a Start menu featuring pinned and searchable app listings.
 - **Neon user interface** – the text renderer remains available as a fallback, retaining the vibrant, neon-inspired styling for environments where a GUI cannot be launched.
+- **Internationalised onboarding** – the first boot greets you with a multilingual language selector (English, Français, Español, Deutsch) and stores the preference for all subsequent sessions.

 ## Running the demo